percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 : A new sender SHOULD send a packet containing the FullEKTField as soon as possible, always before or coincident with sending its initial SRTP packet.
-To accommodate packet loss, it is RECOMMENDED that three consecutive packets contain the FullEKTField be transmitted.
+To accommodate packet loss, it is RECOMMENDED that the FullEKTField be transmitted in three consecutive packets.
 If the sender does not send a FullEKTField in its initial packets and receivers have not otherwise been provisioned with a decryption key, then decryption will fail and SRTP packets will be dropped until the receiver receives a FullEKTField from the